QuizKnock: History

+In an interview with NNN, Takushi Izawa, a student of the University of Tokyo, the concept of QuizKnock was made in summer of 2016.
+An editorial meeting was held in August 2016 in his apartment with his fellow University of Tokyo’s quiz club members about publishing a website.

-QuizKnock was founded on October 2, 2016, by Takushi Izawa, a student of the University of Tokyo.
+QuizKnock was founded on October 2, 2016 with the first article published in the their website.
 He said in an interview with The Japan News that the first members are part of the University of Tokyo's Quiz Club.
 He also said that he founded the group because he "wanted to create a system that would encourage people to proactively seek out information."
 They started creating quizzes online but failed to reach a wide audience.
+He recalled it as an "irrational choice" to launch QuizKnock.
 According to Fukura P, the name QuizKnock comes from "knocking on the door to the world through quizzes".

 In December of that year, Fukura P, who works as the group's quiz maker, joined the group and proposed to create a YouTube channel, which was the first ever channel to be specialized in quizzes in Japan.
 In 2017, Shunki Sugai joined the group.
 On March 20, 2019, Izawa dropped out of the University of Tokyo Graduate School and founded QuizKnock kabushiki-gaisha (QuizKnock Co., Ltd.).
 The channel hit 1 million subscribers in 2019.

 The group made an appearance in the 2020 anime Ahare!
 Meisaku-kun.
 In 2020, they uploaded a video featuring Japanese science YouTuber "Geki Labo", which includes Yamamoto Yoshiaki gargling liquid nitrogen as part of the quiz.
 RealSound praised the video for its "high quality" production but commented that the stunt was dangerous.
 The group held a QuizKnock 5th Anniversary Exhibition in October 2021 in Shibuya.
 Mon and Gon Higashi joined the group in 2022 and serve as the group's quiz masters.
 The channel hit 2 million subscribers on March 10, 2023.
 The group was ranked 6th on the "Favorite YouTuber Ranking" conducted by Oricon for 2023.
 As of 2024, QuizKnock Co., Ltd. has about 200 employees comprising project planners, question writers, editors and proofreaders.

 They collaborated with the Imperial Household Agency to create puzzles set in the Imperial Palace East Garden which can be solved through their smartphones.
 The event is set to run from March 18, 2025 to March 31, 2027.
 The project is part of an effort to help deepen understanding of the Imperial Family and to appeal to younger generations.
+The group supervised by the quiz part of the 2026 film Your Own Quiz.